Skip to Content

 There is a possibility that you might be watering only the top of the soil.
 Water the plant slowly so that the roots can absorb the water.

-Over-watering: yellow, drooping and dull lifeless leaves
+Overwatering: yellow, drooping, and dull, lifeless leaves

-Overwatering can waterlog the soil, without oxygen roots start to die and the plant starts yellowing.
+Overwatering can waterlog the soil.
+Without oxygen, roots start to die, and the plant starts yellowing.

 The simple rule for watering is to examine the soil before watering and water only when necessary.
 If the soil feels damp, skip the watering.

-If you are sure that you are watering the plant well, your plant might be starving for sunlight or scorching from excessive light.
+If you are sure you are watering the plant well, your plant might be starving for sunlight or scorching from excessive light.
 Not receiving enough light can also turn the leaves yellow.

 Plants that get too little light start to yellow on the lower leaves, and eventually, the leaves start dropping.